JohanBlome/encapp/README.tests.md

     * but python world will allow time too
   * example: "100"  // wait until 100 frames have been processed (in a different encoder or decoder) before starting this encoder

+* "output_filename": str
+  *  The default output naming is a uuid with not connection to the actual test being run.However, "output_filename" can be defined with placeholders to force a different naming scheme.
+  * example: "output_filename: "[input.filepath].[configure.bitrate].[xxxx]-[xx]"

 ## 3.3.
 Input Information